About This Blog

 Today we recall that extraordinary, incendiary moment when former slave, itinerant preacher, abolitionist and firebrand Sojourner Truth took to the podium at the 1851 Women’s Rights Convention in Akron, Ohio, raised herself to her full height of over six feet, … Continue reading

-Posted in Heroines, World Events 1 Comment
+Posted in Heroines, World Events | 2 Comments

 28th May 1871 Defeat of the Paris Commune

 Today we lament the unfathomably brutal suppression of the first proletarian revolution in history, the Paris Commune.
-Just three months earlier, on 18th March 1871, the workers of Paris rose up, seized power from the new provisional French government, … Continue reading
+Just three months earlier, on 18th March 1871, the workers of Paris rose up, seized power from the new provisional French government, declared … Continue reading

-Posted in Anarchists, Revolution, World Events 1 Comment
+Posted in Anarchists, Revolution, World Events | 10 Comments

-27th May 1980 the Suppression of the Kwangju Democratisation Movement
+27th May 1980 the Kwangju Massacre

 Today we lament the brutal suppression of the Kwangju Democratisation Movement.
 Ten days earlier, the citizens of the liberal South Korean city of Kwangju joined a student-led uprising in opposition to the illegitimate authoritarian rule of General Chun Doo-hwan.
 In response, … Continue reading

-Posted in Atrocities, Dissent, World Events 2 Comments
+Posted in Atrocities, Dissent, World Events | 7 Comments

 26th May 1830 the Indian Removal Act

-Posted in Atrocities Leave a comment
+Posted in Atrocities | 6 Comments

 24th May 1856 the Commencement of John Brown’s Holy War

-One hundred and fifty-five years ago in Kansas, on the night of 24th May 1856, a gang of seven abolitionists paid an unexpected visit to the home of militant pro-slavery advocate James Doyle.
-Doyle and two of his sons were … Continue reading
+On this day in 1856 in Kansas, a gang of seven abolitionists paid an unexpected visit to the home of militant pro-slavery advocate James Doyle.
+Doyle and two of his sons were ordered outside, whereupon the posse executed the three … Continue reading

-Posted in Revolution, World Events Leave a comment
+Posted in Revolution, World Events | 3 Comments

 23rd May 2008 the Death of Utah Phillips

-Posted in Heroes 3 Comments
+Posted in Heroes | 4 Comments

 22nd May 1885 the Death of Victor Hugo

-Posted in Heroes Leave a comment
+Posted in Heroes | 1 Comment

 20th May